Sign Up to Volunteer as a Citizen Scientist

 How time consuming will this be for me?

 Our online training session should last about an hour.
 We ask our volunteers to sample on three different days in July.
 Each collecting day should take around an hour.
 We also ask all our volunteers to fill out a questionnaire about how you use and manage your property.
+We estimate our volunteers will spend a total of 8 hours over the course of the study.

 What are the risks of participating?